gowade/wade/README.md

 Wade.go is compiled with [gopherjs](https://github.com/gopherjs/gopherjs), a Go -> Javascript transpiler.
 Gopherjs has evolved to become an awesome platform for writing client-side web application in Go.
 It provides strong, convenient Go-Javascript interoperability, compatibility with most of the Go standard library, and full goroutine support.
 However, there's no good existing web framework/wrapper for it yet, that's why Wade is created.

 #Features

-* *Explicit*, *Defensive* and *Strict*:
-The user code knows what's going on, and whenever there are mistakes like a wrong data binding syntax or refering a non-existent model field in the HTML, Wade raises a descriptive error message instead of silently ignoring.

-* *Type safe*:
-Although being compiled to Javascript under the hood, Wade is designed for Go from the ground up and take full advantage of the type system.

-Developed from wonderful ideas of existing Javascript libraries.
+* Developed from wonderful ideas in existing Javascript libraries.
-* Data binding mechanism inspired by [Rivets.js](http://rivetsjs.com)'s beautiful and customizable one
+    * Data binding inspired by [Rivets.js](http://rivetsjs.com)'s awesome mechanism
-* Custom elements, inspired by [Polymer](http://polymer-project.org), but much simpler
+    * Custom elements inspired by [Polymer](http://polymer-project.org), but much simpler
-* Convenient web page declaration inspired by [Pager.js](http://pagerjs.com)
+    * Convenient pages declaration inspired by [Pager.js](http://pagerjs.com)
+* Type safe, strict and defensive, designed for Go from the ground up, Wade takes full advantage of the type system

 #Let's get started!
 * Start here: [Wa.de.Go!
 The Tour](http://phaikawl.gitbooks.io/wa-de-go-the-tour/).